 *We also have New Times Roman, Univers, Cochin, Helvetica, Memphis, Goudy, Garamond, Kabel and hundreds more that represent the rich legacy of metal type design.

 Orphan Annie Sorts Casting

 The Orphan Annie Monotype Sorts Caster is capable of casting single characters from 6pt to 36pt.
 The first of our collection to be restored to working order, this machine was purchased from a boys’ school in Michigan and originally rebuilt for Stern & Faye Printers with the assistance of Jim Rimmer of Pie Tree Press.
-This project involves returning the machine to operational capacity, while meeting environmental, safety and display needs of a museum setting.
+This machine has been returned to operational capacity, while meeting environmental, safety and display needs of a museum setting.

 Among the assets of the C.C.
 Stern Type Foundry is the one-of-a-kind set of matrices for Jim Rimmer’s Stern typeface.
 These matrices, designed and engraved by the legendary type designer Jim Rimmer in 2008 in honor of his friend C. Christopher Stern, and released simultaneously in a digital form by P22 Type Foundry, were entrusted to the C.C.
 Stern Type Foundry.
 Jim also bequeathed a case of Stern that he personally cast before his death in early 2010.
-One of the goals of returning the Orphan Annie sorts caster to working order is to cast additional fonts of Stern that can be used for a variety of programs focused on typography, printing and book arts education.
+One of the goals of our organization is to cast additional fonts of Stern that can be used for a variety of programs focused on typography, printing and book arts education.